International Islamic University Malaysia

 The university is sponsored by eight governments and the Organisation of the Islamic Cooperation (OIC).
-It is distinct from the International Islamic University Islamabad, Pakistan and International Islamic University Chittagong, Bangladesh.
+It is distinct from the Indonesian International Islamic University and International Islamic University Chittagong, Bangladesh.

 The university was established on 23 May 1983 and founded upon Islamic principles.
 Islamic values are inculcated into all disciplines.
 IIUM offers bachelor's, master's and doctoral degrees courses at its 14 faculties or "Kulliyyah" ("Kulliyyat", in plural).

-Since 1987, IIUM has produced more than 70,000 graduates and undergraduates from more than 100 countries around the world.
+Since 1987, IIUM has produced more than 70,000 graduates and undergraduates from more than 100 countries, as of 2020.
 Most of them were from Malaysia.